apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Attribute-Release.md

   "id": 10,
   "metadataLocation": "path/to/metadata.xml",
   "attributeReleasePolicy": {
-    "@class": "org.apereo.cas.support.saml.services.MetadataRequestedAttributesAttributeReleasePolicy",
+    "@class": "org.apereo.cas.support.saml.services.MetadataRegistrationAuthorityAttributeReleasePolicy",
-    "useFriendlyName" : false
+    "registrationAuthority" : "urn:example:.*",
+    "allowedAttributes" : [ "java.util.ArrayList", [ "cn", "mail", "sn" ] ]
   }
 }
 ```

-The `useFriendlyName` allows the filter to compare the requested attribute's friendly name with the resolved attribute.
+The `registrationAuthority` is a regular expression that is matched against the registration authority of the
+`RegistrationInfo` element to authorize release of allowed attributes.

 ## Authentication Request Requested Attributes Filter